 General Goals – None of these are house project specific, but more general approaches to “home.”
 And I realize that all of these are kind of saying the same thing, which I think is to be intentional with your life:

 -Use our resources (time/money/headspace) wisely on what matters to us and live contentedly within our means.
 For us, priorities are making our house a space we enjoying doing life in, traveling, and donating to organizations working towards making the world we want.
 Last year we explored and priced out a backyard pool and a vacation rental and decided that, while both fun, neither is an investment we want to dedicate resources to.
-We don’t need more to take care of or worry about (and the stock market is best investment swears economist husband!) and honestly have all that us as 18 year olds could ever dream of.
+We don’t need more to take care of or worry about (and the stock market is best investment promises economist husband!) and honestly have all that us as 18 year olds could ever dream of.
 Contentment (minus the broken down t-bird in the garage…we should be cruising!)

 -Don’t build a life we don’t want.
 I talked about this one last year, and this idea goes hand in hand with the above sentiment, but I continually want to fight off comparison or ideas of what I “should” be doing or the pressure to continually scale up.
 This is about being intentional with spending time and money on the life we actually want.